VitorCiaramella/vx/extern/vulkansdk/macos/Documentation/getting_started_macos.md

 3. Check the "Use custom layer paths" box on the top left.
 Then click the "Search" button and navigate to the SDK in the popup window.
 Select the SDK's directory.
 A popup will ask you to confirm the layers that were found by the SDK.
 Click ok on this popup.
 4. Find the pane labeled "Unset Explicit Layers".
 One of the layers in that pane should read "LunarG: Api Dump".
 Select this layer by clicking on it.
 5. Click the left arrow directly to the left of the "Unset Explicit Layers" pane.
 The API dump layer should now move to the "Enabled Layers" pane.
-6. Click the "Save" button at the bottom left of the window.
+6. Click the "Save" button at the bottom left of the window, and do not exit the Vulkan Configurator.
 7. Run the Vulkan Cube program from a console:

     ```shell